Chapel of the Snows

-The Chapel of the Snows is a non-denominational Christian church located at the United States' McMurdo Station on Ross Island, Antarctica and is one of eight churches on Antarctica.
+The Chapel of the Snows is a non-denominational Christian church located at the United States' McMurdo Station on Ross Island, Antarctica, and is one of eight churches on Antarctica.
+It was built in 1956 from scrap materials, and this one burned down in 1978, but it was rebuilt ten years later.
+That one also burned down, and the latest version was built after that.
+It is the only interfaith church in Antarctica having both Protestant and Catholic services.
+In addition, the Church also hosts several other religious groups and community organizations such as a sobriety group.
+Each year the famed Erebus Chalice is brought down for the austral summer.

+The church is noted for its southerly religious location, and unique architectural flourishes such as penguins in the stained glass windows.

 Overview

-The chapel is the second southernmost religious building in the world and has regular Catholic and Protestant services.
-During the Austral Summer, the chapel is staffed by rotational chaplains.
-The Diocese of Christchurch supplies Catholic priests and the U.S. Air National Guard supplies Protestant chaplains.
+The chapel is the southernmost dedicated religious building in the world and has regular Catholic and Protestant services.
+During the Austral Summer from September to March, the chapel is staffed by rotational chaplains.
+Historically, the Diocese of Christchurch supplied Roman Catholic priests and the U.S. Air National Guard had provided Protestant chaplains.
+As of 2015, chaplains are now entirely military personnel from both the Air National Guard and US Navy, each serving for about four to six weeks on rotation.
 The chapel is also host to services and meetings for other faith groups such as Latter Day Saints, Baháʼí, and Buddhism and non-religious groups such as Alcoholics Anonymous.
-These meetings are dependent on lay leadership to be the points of contact and facilitators.
-The building itself may hold up to 63 worshippers.
+These meetings are mostly dependent on lay leadership to be the points of contact and facilitators.
+The building itself holds about 60 worshippers and contains a small meeting room, a Blessed Sacrament chapel, two clergy offices, a small kitchen, and a restroom.